Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Introduction

 The two-sample problem can be extended to the $k$-sample testing problem, where more than two groups are compared.
-The Anderson-Darling test, initially introduced for the case of testing equality of two distributions, was extended by \cite{Scholz1987} and it is available in the \text{R} package \texttt{kSamples} \citep{kSamples}.
-This package includes several nonparametric Rank Score $k$-sample tests, that is Kruskal-Wallis \citep{kruskal1952}, van der Waerden scores and normal scores \citep{sidak1999theory}.
-An alternative to nonparametric test construction is given by the general framework of permutation tests.
-The \text{R} package \texttt{coin} \citep{coin} provides an implementation of such tests tailored against location and scale alternatives, and for survival distributions. \cite{Rizzo2010} proposed a nonparametric extension of the standard analysis of variance procedure, called Distance Components (DISCO), using the Energy statistics.
-This is available in the package \texttt{energy}.
-Kernel-based methods have gained popularity also for the $k$-sample problem due to their ability to handle high-dimensional data. \cite{balogoun2022} proposed a $k$-sample test for functional data by introducing a generalization of the MMD.
+The Anderson-Darling test, initially introduced for the case of testing equality of two distributions, was extended by \cite{Scholz1987}.
+An alternative to nonparametric test construction is given by the general framework of permutation tests. \citep{coin} provides an implementation of such tests tailored against location and scale alternatives, and for survival distributions. \cite{Rizzo2010} propose a nonparametric extension of the standard analysis of variance procedure, called Distance Components (DISCO), using the Energy statistics.
+Kernel-based methods have gained popularity also for the $k$-sample problem due to their ability to handle high-dimensional data. \cite{balogoun2022} propose a $k$-sample test for functional data by introducing a generalization of the MMD.
 Recently, \cite{panda2019nonpar} highlighted the connection between $k$-sample testing and independence testing problems showing that independence tests, such as the MMD and the Energy statistics, can be used for consistent $k$-sample testing.
-These methods are available in the Python package \texttt{hyppo}.